EoRImaging/FHD/dictionary.md

                'Blackman-Harris', 'Blackman-Harris^2', 'Tukey' <br />
   -*Default*: Not set (not the same as setting to 0!) <br />

 **psf_dim**: Sets the PSF dimension in UV space in units of pixels.
-By default calculated based on max antenna size, max frequency, and kbinsize.
+By default calculated based on max antenna size, max frequency, and kbinsize (see `fhd_struct_init_antenna.pro` for calculation).
 Must be an even integer.
 Will be overwritten to 28 if debug_dim is set, and overwritten to 18 if kernel_window is set. <br />
   -*Default*: not set <br />

 **psf_max_dim**: Must be an even integer.
 Will decrease psf_dim to this value if it is calculated to be higher. <br />